nikih94/rpi-thermal-benchmark/README.md

 # Raspberry Pi Thermal Benchmark Tool

 This Python script performs a **thermal benchmark on Raspberry Pi** devices using controlled CPU loads via `stress-ng`.
-It monitors multiple temperature sensors—including CPU, GPU, NVMe, and ADC—while alternating between **idle** and **load** periods, and logs the average values to a CSV file every minute.
+It monitors multiple temperature sensors—including CPU, GPU, NVMe, ADC, and fan RPM—while alternating between **idle** and **load** periods, and logs the average values to a CSV file every minute.

 ---